DEADLY CROSSROADS: STATE OF THE FLORIDA PANTHER

 - SPECIAL SECTION: Search our panther fatality database and learn more about the Florida panther in our special section

-Authorities investigated the death of a panther found in 2009 between Oct.
+In 2009, authorities investigated the death of a panther found between Oct.
 7 and Oct.
 19, but there has been no arrest in that case.

 On Oct.
 21, 2009, authorities searched a house at 2880 20th Avenue S.E. in Golden Gate Estates in connection with a wildlife violation investigation but would not say whether the investigation was panther-related.